myitcv/gobin/README.md

 dependencies, unless the -m flag is specified, in which case dependencies will be resolved using the main module (as given by go env GOMOD).

+The -mod flag provides additional control over updating and use of go.mod when using the main module to resolve dependencies.
+If the -mod flag is provided it implies -m.
+With -mod=readonly, gobin is disallowed from any implicit updating of go.mod.
+Instead, it fails when any changes to go.mod are needed.
+With -mod=vendor, gobin assumes that the vendor directory holds the correct copies of dependencies and ignores the dependency descriptions in go.mod

 This means that gobin $package@v1.2.3 is a repeatable way to install an exact version of a binary (assuming it has an associated go.mod file).